 Saturday, July 20, 2024

-A well-used two-hundred-year-old long rifle bearing the characteristics of those crafted in the Valley of Virginia and the surrounding hills of Western Virginia is the subject of this post.
-The engraved name on the barrel is F W Thornhill.
+A well-used, nearly two-hundred-year-old long rifle bearing the characteristics of those crafted in the Valley of Virginia and the surrounding hills of Western Virginia is the subject of this post.
+The maker's name engraved on the barrel is F W Thornhill.

 This is the first Thornhill rifle we have seen, and we had no knowledge of him.
 Our quest for the rifle maker's identity led us to search all the reference books on early Virginia and West Virginia gunsmiths and consult with experienced collectors and long rifle historians.
 Despite the initial lack of information on Thornhill, our research eventually led us to the discovery of our maker, French W. Thornhill